xoneUpx/logseq/pages/openrouterai.md

-- ome models are free - creat as srp
+- some models are free - create a script to query api for free models?